 Detailed career data will help people to plan for life after a PhD, say Viviane Callier and Nathan L. Vanderford.

 Most students who enrol in US science and engineering PhD programmes hope to pursue an academic career.
 However, the gulf between the supply of newly minted PhDs and the availability of faculty positions widens each year.
 Some 36,000 people earned science and engineering PhDs in the United States in 2011, but US universities create only around 3,000 tenure-track positions annually.
-And with about 70% of those graduates taking a postdoctorate (938–941; 2013), many trainees end up in a holding pattern, waiting for faculty jobs that are unlikely to materialize. , and Nature Biotechnol.
-31,
+And with about 70% of those graduates taking a postdoctorate (M. Schillebeeckx, B. Maricque and C. Lewis Nature Biotechnol.
+31, 938–941; 2013), many trainees end up in a holding pattern, waiting for faculty jobs that are unlikely to materialize.

 This is because the higher-education sector has not delivered an essential component of an efficient market: current and precise information about job prospects, including the specific attributes and training that have enabled PhD holders to find success in and outside academia, and the differences in those job markets for science, technology, engineering and mathematics (STEM) subfields.